herbievine/42-cli/README.md

 ### `push`

-Pushes your project to your 42 intranet. (or to any git repository)
+Pushes your project to your 42 intranet (or to any git repository).

 ```bash
 npm run cli push [options] <project_directory> <git_repository>